Iron Mike DiBiase

-Michael DiBiase (December 24, 1923 – July 2, 1969) was an American professional wrestler, also known by his ring name "Iron" Mike DiBiase.
+Michael DiBiase (December 24, 1923 – July 2, 1969) was an American professional wrestler also known by his ring name "Iron" Mike DiBiase.
 The adoptive father of professional wrestler "The Million Dollar Man" Ted DiBiase, he was married to Ted's mother Helen Hild (also a professional wrestler), and was the grandfather of Mike, Ted Jr., and Brett DiBiase.

 Amateur wrestling career

 As an amateur wrestler, DiBiase, representing the US Navy, was the 1946 AAU champion in the UNL (open or heavyweight) division.
-He then wrestled at the University of Nebraska, and competed at UNL in the NCAA tournament in 1947 and 1948, losing his first round match both years.
+He then wrestled at the University of Nebraska, and competed at NU in the NCAA tournament in 1947 and 1948, losing his first round match both years.

 Professional wrestling career

 DiBiase made his professional debut in 1950.
-In 1963, DiBiase became the 131st and last knockout victim of light heavyweight boxer Archie Moore.
+In 1963, DiBiase became the last opponent of light heavyweight boxer Archie Moore.
 One of DiBiase's most notable matches was a Texas Death Match against Dory Funk Sr, which according to Terry Funk lasted for four hours and 10 minutes, having taken in 32 falls.